 - Sexual maturity

 It’s thought that parrots use color to determine when to feed their young.
 A parrot’s eggs hatch at different rates.
-Parrot incubation typically takes 24-28 days, but it can be as early as 18 days.
-As a result, the chicks vary significantly in size and age.
+Parrot incubation takes 24-28 days, but it can be as little as 18 days.
+As a result, the chicks vary in size and age.

 As they’re growing quickly, older chicks require more food than newborns.
 Therefore, parent parrots use the brightness of the color around their chick’s open mouths and head feathers to determine which one needs the most nourishment.

-While you’d think that parrots would be vulnerable because of their noticeable feathers, they’re actually excellent at camouflaging them.
+While you’d think that parrots would be vulnerable because of their noticeable feathers, they’re actually good at camouflaging them.

 Many parrot species live in the rainforest, where brightly-colored fauna and flora are abundant.
 There is also a range of colorful fruits and berries that grow on trees and brushes.
 As a result, parrots with kaleidoscopic plumage can blend in with their bright surroundings.